 CSS defines how the HTML elements are to be displayed.
-Styles are normally saved in external (.css) files.
+You can normally save styles in external (.css) files.
 External style sheets allow you to change the appearance and layout of all the pages in a Website just by editing one single file.

 Some benefits are listed below for which we use CSS

-- Fit for Search Engines: CSS is considered a clean coding technique, which means search engines won’t have to struggle to “read” its content.
+• Fit for Search Engines: CSS is a clean coding technique, which means search engines won’t have to struggle to “read” its content.

-- Maintenance is easy: To make a global change, simply change the style, and all elements in all the WebPages will be updated automatically.
+• Maintenance is easy: To make a global change, simply change the style, and all elements in all the WebPages will update automatically.

-- Global web standards − Now, HTML attributes are being deprecated, and it is being recommended to use CSS.
+• Global web standards − Now, HTML attributes are being deprecated, and experts recommend to use CSS.
 So it’s a good idea to start using CSS in all the HTML pages to make them compatible with future browsers.

-- Platform Independence− The Script offers consistent platform independence, which means it can be used in any operating system.
+• Platform Independence− The Script offers consistent platform independence, which means you can use it in any operating system.

 Syntax

-A CSS comprises style rules that are interpreted by the browser and then applied to the corresponding elements in our document.
+A CSS comprises style rules that the browser interprets and then applies it to the corresponding elements in our document.
 A style rule set consists of a selector and declaration block.
 We can say that,

 As we can say-

-- A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+• A CSS declaration always ends with a semicolon, and it surrounds the declaration blocks by curly braces.

 As like –